 4. AMJAMS is a web-based system used to process and track the handling of disciplinary cases within the Air Force.
 The system provides case detail and statistical reports for all levels of command, for use within the Air Force Judge Advocate General's Corps (AFJAGC).
-Only collected and stored in AMJAMS and the products they may generate.
+Only authorized legal personnel have access to AMJAMS.
+AF/JA is the release authority for data collected and stored in AMJAMS and the products they may generate.
 However, information entered into AMJAMS is considered attorney work product and subject to limited release in accordance with federal law and will not otherwise be disclosed.